pyeventsourcing/esdbclient/README.md

 assert events[1].data == event3.data
 ```

-Read the recorded events in a stream backwards from the end.
+The example below shows how to read all the recorded events in a stream backwards from
+the end of the stream to the start of the stream.

 ```python
 events = list(client.read_stream_events(stream_name1, backwards=True))